Stop Trying to Be Consistent — Business Advice for Autistic & AuDHD Business Owners

 Deconstructing the colonized, capitalist, ableist, white supremacist, neuro-normative biased, patriarchal, and traumatized messages we were trained to believe, that aren’t true, weren’t designed for your brain, and are not serving most people.

-Heather’s most popular workshop
+Heather’s free workshop recording:

 Alternative, Sustainable Income Sources for Autistics and AuDHDers